smash.hydrograph_segmentation#

 Primary data structure of the hydrological model smash.

-Events will be selected if their discharge peaks exceed the peak_quant-quantile of the observed discharge time series.
+Events will be selected if their discharge peaks exceed the peak_quant-quantile of the observed or simulated (depending on the value of by) discharge time series.

 max_durationfloat, default 240